zehaeva/CityTradingSimulation/README.md

  * consume certain goods
  * surplus goods will get cheap
  * in demand goods will get expensive
-* traders will traverse graph
- * purchase goods at cities that have surpluses
- * sell goods at cities that are willing to purchase goods at a higher price than purchased
+* goods will flow through the graph from cities to their neighbors and then roll over to the neighbor's neighbors
 * try to find conditions that reach a steady state

 ##Future goals
 * cities will grow in population based on consumption
 * cities will shrink based on prolonged deficits
 * cities should eventually die if demands can not be met
+* create trader entity
+* traders will traverse graph
+ * purchase goods at cities that have surpluses
+ * sell goods at cities that are willing to purchase goods at a higher price than purchased